DarkEnergyProcessor/livesim2_async/docs/How_To_Setup.md

 3. Find DEPLS2 `main.lua` in your phone, and open it with LOVE2D

-4. If it works, you'll see DEPLS2 main menu, but to play beatmaps, you have to specify it **in command-line**.
-Well, you can't pass the beatmap name in command-line because there is no such thing in Android, so special steps is required for Android.
-See below
+4. If it works, you'll see DEPLS2 main menu.

 ##Determining DEPLS R/W directory